Getting Into Consulting With a Low GPA (2026)

 6. What Should Your Cover Letter Say About Your GPA?

-Do not spend more than two sentences on your GPA.
-Explain the reason concisely, then pivot to what makes you a strong candidate.
-For example: "My GPA reflects a challenging first year, during which I balanced a full course load with 30 hours of weekly work.
+Here's an example: "My GPA reflects a challenging first year, during which I balanced a full course load with 30 hours of weekly work.
 Since then, my semester GPA has consistently exceeded 3.7."

 7. Can High Test Scores Offset a Low GPA?